This Giant Automated Cricket Farm Is Designed To Make Bugs A Mainstream Source Of Protein

 Ashour, like others in the insect food industry, argues that insects like crickets may follow a similar path to foods like lobster–which was originally seen as a food for the poor–or sushi, which was initially received in the U.S. with some reluctance.
 Starting with cricket-based snack foods, he believes, can eventually lead consumers to become comfortable with crickets on the center of their plates.

 In other parts of the world, eating insects is already common.
-Aspire also has a farm in Ghana to help address food security issues there.
+Aspire also has a farm in Ghana where it grows palm weevil larvae to help address food security issues there.
 “That’s a problem that disproportionately impacts the poor . . . having access to safe, nutritious, and affordable food,” says Ashour.
 “That’s why we have a farm in Ghana, that’s why we’re there, because in Ghana, demand for insect protein is already high.
 There, it’s strictly an issue of supply and affordability.”

-In Ghana, labor is cheap enough that the company doesn’t plan to implement its full technology platform; the crickets are already competitive with other protein sources at current prices.
+In Ghana, labor is cheap enough that the company doesn’t plan to implement its full technology platform; the insects are already competitive with other protein sources at current prices.
 As the company expands throughout the developing world, however, it plans to use sensor technology to monitor the insects, and a base system to make the farms easier to implement.
 “The advantage of modularizing the technology is that you can more or less plug and play a farm anywhere in the world and not have any concerns about quality control,” Ashour says.
 The company plans to expand in Africa, Asia, and Latin America over the next five years.

-Note: Correction: We’ve updated this article to clarify that Aspire’s factory in Ghana grows palm weevil larvae, not crickets.